arangodb/docs/site/content/http/collections/collection-getting.md

 paths:
   /_api/collection/{collection-name}/revision:
     get:
-      description: |2+
-        In addition to the above, the result will also contain the collection's revision id.
-The revision id is a server-generated string that clients can use to check whether data in a collection has changed since the last revision check.
+      description: "\nThe response will contain the collection's latest used revision\
+        \ id. \nThe revision id is a server-generated string that clients can use\
+        \ to \ncheck whether data in a collection has changed since the last revision\
-        - *revision*: The collection revision id as a string.
+        \ check.\n\n- *revision*: The collection revision id as a string.\n\n"
       operationId: ' handleCommandGet:collectionRevision'
       parameters:
       - name: collection-name